SciProgCentre/visionforge/docs/tutorial.md

 ![](../docs/images/scheme.png)

-As hexagon takes in specific points, we understand that this solid cannot be moved, it fixed in space, and it can't make pivots.
+As the hexagon takes in specific points, we understand that this solid cannot be moved, it is fixed in space, and it can't make pivots.

 Let's make classic parallelepiped.
 ```kotlin